unlhcc/hpc-intro/_episodes/12-cluster.md

 ## Looking around more

-The admin continues to encourage Lola to look around.
-She explains that all of a cluster's nodes have similar components as Lola's laptop or workstation.
+The admin continues to encourage Nelle to look around.
+She explains that all of a cluster's nodes have similar components as Nelle's laptop or workstation.

 - every cluster node offers a certain amount of CPU (Central Processing Unit) cores.
-To see how many, Lola can run
+To see how many, Nelle can run

 ~~~
 $ nproc --all
 ~~~
 {: .language-bash}

-- To see more information about the CPU, Lola can run
+- To see more information about the CPU, Nelle can run

 ~~~
 $ lscpu
 ~~~
 {: .language-bash}

 - every cluster node has a certain amount of memory or [RAM](https://en.wikipedia.org/wiki/Random-access_memory) (Random-access memory).
-To see much memory `{{ site.login_host }}` in units of [Gigabyte](https://en.wikipedia.org/wiki/Gigabyte) has, Lola can run
+To see much memory `{{ site.login_host }}` in units of [Gigabyte](https://en.wikipedia.org/wiki/Gigabyte) has, Nelle can run

 ~~~
 $ free -g